wilsonvetdev/word-of-mouth/README.md

 ## Word Of Mouth

-Word Of Mouth is an app for students to read and/or write reviews about their professors. * Not deployed *
+Word Of Mouth is an app for students to read and/or write reviews about their professors.
+The application also allows a user to add a professor to a college of their choice.
+Search functionalities of colleges and professors are also included.
+* Not deployed *

 ## General Info